ApryseSDK/pdftron-flutter/API.md

 ```

 #### addBookmark
-Creates a bookmark given the title and page number.
+Creates a new bookmark given a title and page number.

 Parameters: